 Yes.
 You must submit a complete application and application materials each time you apply to the PhD program.
 This includes letters of recommendation, test scores, and transcripts.

 I had ETS send my official GRE and/or TOEFL scores to Stanford but they show as unofficial on the Applicant Status Page.
 What should I do?

 Official scores are sent electronically to Stanford and matched to applicants’ records around once per week.
 If any identifying information on your ETS score report is different from your online application, your scores may not be matched to your record.
-As long as you self-reported your scores on your application, those can be used for the initial review.
-If we have not received your official scores by mid-December we will contact you.
-Please do not contact the department to see if your official scores have been received, check the Applicant Status Page (see step 6 above).
+As long as you self-reported your scores on your application, those will be used for the admissions committee's review and it will not adversely affect the review.
+Please do not contact the department to see if your official scores have been received.

 Admission Decision Questions

 When are admission decisions made?